Peer-led team learning: History

 PLTL originated at the City College of New York in the early 1990s as part of an effort to address the low success rate of students in General Chemistry.
 Peer-led Workshops were incorporated into the teaching of General Chemistry by reducing the amount of lecture to three hours from four hours.
 Preliminary results at City College of New York and other collaborating institutions indicated improved student attitudes and performance in General Chemistry and other courses.

 These early results led to further study and development of PLTL by a national team, which produced a Guidebook for PLTL.
-An extensive national dissemination effort resulted in more widespread adoption of essential components of PLTL in a variety of science, mathematics, and engineering coursework.
-A recent review of research on PLTL and closely related peer-led learning formats found that published studies representing courses at over twenty institutions have demonstrated an average increase of 15% ABC as a fraction of the initially enrolled students, compared to traditional lecture.
-See for instance key studies in Chemistry, Biology, Computer Science, and Engineering.
-The PLTL leadership was recognized by the James Flack Norris Award for Outstanding Achievement in Teaching Chemistry in 2008.
+A nationwide dissemination effort promoted broader adoption of key PLTL components across science, mathematics, and engineering courses.
+A review of research on PLTL and related peer-led learning formats found that studies from over twenty institutions showed an average 15% increase in ABC grades among initially enrolled students compared to traditional lectures, with key studies in Chemistry, Biology, Computer science, Engineering, and other disciplines.
+PLTL leadership received the James Flack Norris Award for Outstanding Achievement in Teaching Chemistry in 2008.